redssu/Harmony-Tools/README.md

 ```spc (--unpack|--pack) object_path [--delete-original] [--pause-after-error]```

 ```object_path``` should be a path to the directory if you are trying to pack or a file if you are trying to unpack.

-If ```--delete-original ``` is set, the original object will be deleted afterwards.

-If ```--pause-after-error``` parameter is set - the tool will wait for user interaction before exiting if any error occurred.

 When unpacking an SPC archive, the tool will create a directory with the same name as the archive with the ".decompressed" suffix.